lvarin/asso_smk_smpl/README.md

 It can either

-### Modes or running - in container, containerized, conda:
+### Modes of running - within container, containerized, conda:
 This pipeline can run in at least 3 modes:

 A) This workflow can either run entirely in a docker container,